"But who in your measly little world are you tryin' to prove that you're made out of gold and can't be sold".

 *RE-RELEASES OF PURPLE HAZE RECORDS CDS

-After having duplicated Purple Haze's "An Evening With The JHE" (Albert Hall 69), the Jeffrey estate are to continue the exercise by re- releasing other CDs of the old label under the banner of Spanish Castle Magic Records.
+After having duplicated Purple Haze's "An Evening With The JHE" (Albert Hall 69), the Jeffery estate are to continue the exercise by re- releasing other CDs of the old label under the banner of Spanish Castle Magic Records.
 This CD has recently appeared in Holland.
 As was the case here, these releases will perhaps all be with issued new covers.

 Thanks to Walther for this info.